privefl/bigsnpr/README.md

 ## This package is under heavy dev

+## Input format

+For now, this package only read *bed*/*bim*/*fam* files (PLINK preferred format) using `snp_readBed`.
+Quality control and conversion can be done using PLINK, which can be called directly from R using `snp_plinkQC` and `snp_plinkIBDQC`.

+#TODO: describe bigSNP

-## Upcoming features
+## Possible upcoming features

+- Support for other input formats.
+Note that there is room for coding allele dosages (rounded to two decimal places).
+See `bigsnpr:::CODE_DOSAGE`.
+- Fast imputation algorithm which doesn't require reference panels.
+- Imputation probabilities and multiple imputation.
-- An interactive QC procedure (call rates, difference of missingness between cases and controls, MAF cutoff, relatedness, HWE, autosomal only).
-Any other ideas?
+- An interactive QC procedure (call rates, difference of missingness between cases and controls, MAF cutoff, relatedness, HWE, autosomal only, others?).